Honor killing: Cultures of honor and shame

 The concept of family honor is extremely important in many communities worldwide.
 The UN estimates that 5,000 women and girls are murdered each year in honor killings, which are widely reported in the Middle East and South Asia, but they occur in countries as varied as Brazil, Canada, Iran, Israel, Italy, Jordan, Egypt, Sweden, Syria, Uganda, United Kingdom, the United States, and other countries.
 In honor cultures, managing reputation is an important social ethic.
 Men are expected to act tough and be intolerant of disrespect and women are expected to be loyal to the family and be chaste.
-An insult to your personal or family honor must be met with a response, or the stain of dishonor can affect many others in the family and the wider community.
+An insult to one's personal or family honor must be met with a response, or the stain of dishonor can affect many others in the family and the wider community.
 Such acts often include female behaviors that are related to sex outside marriage or way of dressing, but may also include male homosexuality (like the emo killings in Iraq).
 The family may lose respect in the community and may be shunned by relatives.
 The only way they perceive that shame can be erased is through an honor killing.
 The cultures in which honor killings take place are usually considered "collectivist cultures", where the family is more important than the individual, and individual autonomy is seen as a threat to the family and its honor.

 Though it may seem in a modern context that honor killings are tied to certain religious traditions, the data does not support this claim.
 Research in Jordan found that teenagers who strongly endorsed honor killings in fact did not come from more religious households than teens who rejected it.
 The ideology of honor is a cultural phenomenon that does not appear to be related to religion, be it Middle Eastern or Western countries, and honor killings likely have a long history in human societies which predate many modern religions.
-In the US, a rural trend known as the "small-town effect" exhibit elevated incidents of argument-related homicides among white males, particularly in honor-oriented states in the South and the West, where everyone "knows your name and knows your shame."
+In the US, a rural trend known as the "small-town effect" exhibits elevated incidents of argument-related homicides among white males, particularly in honor-oriented states in the South and the West, where everyone "knows your name and knows your shame."
 This is similarly observed in rural areas in other parts of the world.

 Honor cultures pervade in places of economic vulnerability and with the absence of the rule of law, where law enforcement cannot be counted on to protect them.
 People then resort to their reputations to protect them from social exploitation and a man must "stand up for himself" and not rely on others to do so.
 To lose your honor is to lose this protective barrier.
 Possessing honor in such a society can grant social status and economic and social opportunities.
 When honor is ruined, a person or family in an honor culture can be socially ostracized, face restricted economic opportunities, and have a difficult time finding a mate.